 Religion in Italy

 I suppose that religion occupies a role in every culture around the world, even if that role varies greatly from country to country.
 Furthermore, governments and other institutions often do their best to influence and confuse that role.
 For example, in the U.S. we supposedly have freedom of religion and the separation of Church and State.
 So then why does our Pledge of Allegiance proclaim, “One nation under God”?
 This seems to contradict both the claim of freedom (you’re not free to be an atheist, it would seem) and separation.
+Worth noting that church growth strategies in the West are increasingly focused on Latin America and NOT the United States of America.

 Meanwhile, Italy’s first article to the constitution says that “L’Italia è una repubblica fondata sul lavoro,” Italy is a republic founded on work—and nothing is mentioned regarding God or religion.
 And yet ever since Pope John XXIII began the practice in the early 1960s, the Pope has had his weekly address broadcasted on the state-sponsored television channels via RAI Uno and Eurovision Network every Sunday at noon.
 At the end of the address, the Pope comes to the window of his apartment in Saint Peter’s Square to deliver a religious message called the “angelus.”
 Notable, however, is that this little speech/devotion is duly quoted and re-reported by every major journal and television channel around the country.
 Therefore, this isn’t just a religious message… it’s also national “news.”